Gerhard-Schalk/Campus02_Security/Lab_09_TLS_AWS/AWS IoT Basic Example.md

 ```

-# Setup and execute AWS examples
+# Setup and execute AWS examples to connect to AWS IoT Core via MQTT and TLS.
+- Use MQTT Explorer to send/receive MQTT messages to/from the AWS IoT Core Cloud.
+- Use AWS “Test” Web Interface to send/receive MQTT messages to/from MQTT Explorer
-Now you can use the AWS credentials (keys and certificates) to run the python aws_basicPubSub.py example to connect to AWS via MQTT and TLS.
+- Use the aws_basicPubSub.py example (https://github.com/Gerhard-Schalk/Campus02_Security) to connect to AWS IoT Core Cloud.

 # Wireshark Example
 Task: Use Wireshark to analyze the TLS connection.